THE HUMAN QUEST FOR BRIGHTER COLORS

 The colors of ancient cultures were made from natural mixed metal oxides.
 The color reflected back is created by the changing vibrations of light energy charging through the pigment structures which are crystalline.
 Whether applied to cloth or walls or boats, paints and dyes change the color reflected off surfaces and mark the property for identification.
 I can recognize my boat because is yellow when transmitted light enters into a varnish/oil transparent binder slows down in the viscous media and changes its angle of entry (refraction).

 Different frequencies move through media at different speeds so the angle of refraction (degree of bending) is different for different colors.
 As the frequencies bounces back, some become diffused, but mostly we see “reflected” color frequencies.

 Colorants manufactured today are made to be color at its maximum but often not the colors available to artists creating in digital media.
 The challenge is for those who master in digital media (transmitted light) is to “translate” their colors choices into colorants, pigments and dyes of reflected light.
 That can be done easily by adding more white and black colors to their palettes.

 Shade - color + black + white

 While I am debunking obsolete concepts from color science, a final one for this essay.
-Among the most frequently asked questions I heard during my career as paint manufacturer was: How do you define “warm” and “cool” colors?
+Among the most frequently asked question I heard during my career as paint manufacturer was: How do you define “warm” and “cool” colors?